Interview with Sula Evans, Singer, Songwriter, Artist, Doula, and Priestess of Mami Wata.

 Anthropology | Arts and Humanities | Digital Humanities | Social and Cultural Anthropology

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 Vaz-Deville, Kim and Thomas, Lexcie, "Interview with Sula Evans, Singer, Songwriter, Artist, Doula, and Priestess of Mami Wata."
 (2020).
-Masked in Mardi Gras: Afro Diasporic Sacred Traditions in the New Orleans Carnival.
+Mystery in Motion: African American Spirituality in Mardi Gras.
 8.